evraynolds/TheMusicClub/README.md

 This is a repository for all of us to uplaod the work we do and collate it together

+Update Mon 09 Mar 2015 15:00pm
 Please use the template for all your pages, otherwise Rodrigo & Niral will be unhappy! :(

 The template is to keep all the pages to the same standard

+Update Wed 11 Mar 2015 11:28am
+THe default colours are:
+2f2f2f - grey
+ffffff - white
+31d120 - green

+please do use these values in your custom stylesheets (if you have one).